7Block Labs

 Limitations

-• Upgradability: Once deployed, smart contracts are immutable; fixing bugs or updating royalty logic requires proxy patterns or upgradeable contracts.
+• Upgradability: Once smart contracts are out there, they can't be changed.
+If you need to fix bugs or update royalty rules, you'll have to rely on proxy patterns or upgradeable contracts.

 Off-Chain Royalty Enforcement